Get answers to frequently asked questions

 - Do other states have programs like this?

-Yes, similar programs are up and running in other states, including California, Oregon, and Illinois.
-And many other states are about to launch state-sponsored retirement savings programs or are in the process of passing legislation to support them, including Colorado and New Mexico, among others.
+Yes, similar programs are up and running in other states, a few of which include Colorado, Virginia, Maryland, and Oregon.
+Since these programs first launched in 2017, they have helped almost 700,000 hard working individuals save nearly $1 billion — and this number continues to grow each day.* States are taking notice and many are about to launch state-sponsored retirement savings programs or are in the process of passing legislation to support them.

 - How is the MyCTSavings program different from plans like a 401(k) or an IRA?